-The camera follows as the two pack up their home in Columbus, GA and prepare Victoria to move to Salt Lake City while Adam remains in Columbus to complete OCS.
-Despite his injuries and subsequent short term memory loss, Adam graduates OCS as an honor graduate breaking several United States Marine Corps (USMC) records during the process.
-Though he exhibited some signs of short term memory loss he was outperforming younger marines who had no injuries and had never been deployed.
-The Marine Corps doctors tell him that if was he not a Force Recon Marine, they would not allow an individual with his level of injury to pursue Officer Candidate School.
+The camera follows as the two pack up their home in Columbus, GA and prepare to move to Salt Lake City.
+Despite his injuries and subsequent short term memory loss, Adam decides to attend Officer Candidacy School and graduates as an honor graduate breaking several United States Marine Corps (USMC) records during the process.

-The University of Utah recognizes Sorensen as Veteran of the Year in 2014, the same month he takes a loaded weapon out in front of Victoria and her mother and contemplates suicide.
-Adam retains a 4.0 GPA and Victoria enrolls in American University’s emergency management masters program.
-She soon discovers the extent of her husband’s addiction and depression, when Adam shatters her trust by repeatedly stealing her pain medications.
-Their marriage continues to unfold.
-Short term memory loss, anxiety, depression and addiction infiltrate Adam’s daily life, and damages his reputation in the military and negatively affects his marriage.
+Facebook posts track the Sorensen's first, seemingly, happy year in Salt Lake City.
+The University of Utah recognizes Adam as Veteran of the Year in 2014, the same month he takes a loaded weapon out in front of Victoria and her mother and contemplates suicide.
+Adam retains a 4.0 GPA as he begins to seek professional help but Victoria soon discovers the extent of her husband’s addiction and depression when Adam shatters her trust by repeatedly stealing her pain medications.

 After three suicide scares, six hospitalizations, and one jail sentence, Adam and Victoria finalize their divorce.
+Adam goes though the process of Medical Discharge under the care of the Marine Corps at Wounded Warrior Battalion West and is eventually retired in Spring of 2017.
 As the two seek wellness and independence from the relationship and the military, they reveal their determination to heal from invisible wounds and disease.